TodePond/TodePondDotCom/wikiblogardenite/one/year/readme.md

 And here we are, in the present day.

-Turns out, (quite) a lot of people read the wikiblogardenite now, and that gives me a (small) platform.
+Turns out, (quite) a lot of people read the wikiblogardenite now and that gives me a (small) platform.
 So of course, I feel obliged to try to use it for (a little bit of) good.

-Yes, I've been using it to share some of the struggles I experience as a trans person, in [Sulfasalazine](https://www.todepond.com/wikiblogarden/health/sulfasalazine/) and [Sulfasalazine: The sequel](https://www.todepond.com/wikiblogarden/health/sulfasalazine/two) and [The enshittification of GenderGP](https://www.todepond.com/wikiblogarden/genocide/visibility/) and [Today is a sad](https://www.todepond.com/wikiblogarden/genocide/sad-day) and [Clickbait title](https://www.todepond.com/wikiblogarden/genocide/sad-day/cass) and so on and really is quite boring / tiring.
-But I feel obliged to say *something*.
+Yes, I've been using it to share some of the struggles I experience as a trans person, in [Sulfasalazine](https://www.todepond.com/wikiblogarden/health/sulfasalazine/) and [Sulfasalazine: The sequel](https://www.todepond.com/wikiblogarden/health/sulfasalazine/two) and [The enshittification of GenderGP](https://www.todepond.com/wikiblogarden/genocide/visibility/) and [Today is a sad](https://www.todepond.com/wikiblogarden/genocide/sad-day) and [Clickbait title](https://www.todepond.com/wikiblogarden/genocide/sad-day/cass) and so on and it really is quite boring / tiring but I feel obliged to say *something*.

 I also write about the challenges I face from other queer / trans people with things like [My internalised transphobia](https://www.todepond.com/wikiblogarden/genocide/internalised/transphobia/) and [Baby trans considered harmful](https://www.todepond.com/wikiblogarden/genocide/internalised/transphobia/baby-trans) and [Passing is bullshit](https://www.todepond.com/wikiblogarden/genocide/internalised/transphobia/passing/is-bullshit) and [Transition in slow motion](https://www.todepond.com/wikiblogarden/health/transition/in-slow-motion/) and—